RAK Hotspot Datasheet

 Interfaces

-The interface of RAK Hotspot is shown in the figure below.
+The interface of RAK Hotspot is shown in Figure 4.

 RF Characteristics